 Book Reviews:

-Her book reviews have appeared in the Chicago Review of Books, the Rumpus, the Millions, the Dublin Review of Books, the Asian Review of Books, Kyoto Journal, Books on Asia, and The New Rambler--translated into Chinese for Rujiawang.
+Her regular book reviews have appeared in the Chicago Review of Books, the Rumpus, the Millions, the Dublin Review of Books, the Asian Review of Books, Kyoto Journal, Books on Asia, and The New Rambler--translated into Chinese for Rujiawang.

 Education